runekaagaard/mcp-alchemy/README.md

 Add to your `claude_desktop_config.json`.
 You need to add the appropriate database driver in the ``--with`` parameter.

+_Note: After a new version release there might be a period of up to 600 seconds while the cache clears locally cached causing uv to raise a versioning error.
+Restarting the MCP client once again solves the error._

 ### SQLite (built into Python)
 ```json
 {